poeml/mirrorbrain/docs/configuration.rst

    server.

 2) Let's assume that a simple round-robin distribution of requests is sufficient.
 This would be the case if the clients are all located in the same network or country.
+There is nothing to configure for this.

    In such a scenario, mod_mirrorbrain will farm out the requests to all the available mirrors by random.
 It will still do this according to the